-Magnesium sulphate is a good source when both magnesium and sulphur are needed, and can be used at the reproductive phase.
+Magnesium sulphate is a good source when both magnesium and sulphur are needed, and can be used at the reproductive phase of plants.

 Dr. Linus Pauling, winner of two Nobel Prizes stated: "In my opinion, one can trace every sickness, every disease and every ailment to a mineral deficiency."

 Phosphate is applied whether it is needed or not.
 It has become a habit, not a necessity.
-From an informal survey, quite independent of the article below, 90% of arable and dairy land has too much phosphate.
-86% of hill country does not have enough.
+From an informal survey, quite independent of the articles below, 90% of arable and dairy land had too much phosphate.
+86% of hill country did not have enough.